 |We were warned to stay away from the larger males.
 They can be nasty if they’re crowded and feel they or the pups are in danger.|

 |King Penguins with fluffed up feathers after time spent in the cold sea.|

-The biggest issue has been having the time to prepare the posts when we just so darned busy, heading out on the Zodiac boats twice a day along with dining and socializing which now has become a regular part of our routine, having found wonderful people as part of our select group.
+The biggest issue has had the time to prepare the posts when we just so darned busy, heading out on the Zodiac boats twice a day along with dining and socializing, which now has become a regular part of our routine, having found wonderful people as part of our select group.

 |Mating calls coupled with sounds of pure joy by King Penguins.|